spazznolo/spazznolo.github.io/_posts/2023-06-25-draft-probabilities-4.md

 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/draft-probabilities-4-2.png" width="60%" length="150"/></div>
 </p>
 <p>
-... and pick values now look like this:
+Then, these probability distributions are multiplied by the probability a prospect is available at each pick, as in the previous post.
+Pick values now look like this:
 </p>
 <p>
 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/draft-probabilities-4-3.png" width="60%" length="150"/></div>